 - The planned tax rises were announced by Boris Johnson on September 7th 2021, with a planned implementation date of 6th April 2022.
 These changes have not yet become law, so could feasibly change, or be cancelled altogether.

 - The income tax allowances and bands have been frozen for 4 years, as has the Upper Earnings Limit for National Insurance Contributions (£967/week).
 However the Lower Earnings Limit has not yet been confirmed for the 2022/3 tax year, so we have used the 2021/22 figure of £120/week.

 - We have used the 2021/22 Personal Allowance for the 2022/23 tax year – this is currently £12,570.

 - If you earn over £100,000 per year, the value of your Personal Allowance is reduced by £1 for every £2 you earn above this threshold.

 - Class 1 and Class 4 National Insurance Contributions are both affected by this tax hike.

 - As most small limited companies are unable to claim the Employment Allowance, we have not excluded the possible benefits of this tax incentive from our calculations.

 - For the sake of simplicity, we have excluded any extra sources of income from the input fields – aside from salary and dividends.

 - The tax rates and allowances apply to England and Wales only.

-- We created this embedded Excel spreadsheet with our accountants.
+- We created this calculator with our accountants.
 We rigorously test all of our calculators, however, please always talk with your own accountant before making any financial decisions based on the results provided here.